FluidSynth/fluidsynth/.github/issue_template.md

 mailing list: https://lists.nongnu.org/mailman/listinfo/fluid-dev

 Below is a form that shall help getting relevant information for bugs and feature requests together.
-Feel free to use it, modify it or remove inapplicable/unneeded parts.
+We strongly recommend to use it!
+Feel free to edit or remove inapplicable/unneeded parts.
 -->

 ### FluidSynth version <!-- enter FluidSynths version you're using -->